department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-conversation-guide-Caregivers.md

 3. Please tell me about your relationship with the Veteran you support - particularly, how you have helped them to get and use VA benefits or other types of services.

-	- *OPTIONAL PROBE:* How long have you been helping *(use name or term Cargiver is using to describe the Veteran they support)* to get or use benefits or services?
+	- *OPTIONAL PROBE:* How long have you been helping *(use name or term Caregiver is using to describe the Veteran they support)* to get or use benefits or services?

 4. Like I said, we are talking to Veterans and caregivers about how they look for their health information and what they want to do with their information, and what all that might mean for us when considering how to improve the website.
 Thinking along those lines, I'm going to ask you a question: